greg-hutchinson/agile/introduction/PITCHME.md

 ---
 ## Last comments
-@snap[midpoint span-75]
+@snap[midpoint span-100]
-- A lot of these practices came out of the software development realm.
+- A lot of these practices came out of the software development realm
-- I believe that they can be applied in many areas.
+- I believe that they can be applied in many areas
-- Put into production - means deliver value.
+- Put into production - means deliver value
 - Dev Team - Any team that is delivering value to a customer
 @snapend